vmware-archive/push-android/README.md

         * Sending your registration ID to the back-end (i.e.: the Pivotal Mobile Services Suite).
         * Re-registering after the application version, or any other registration parameters are updated.

- 7. To receive push notifications in your application, you will need to add a "service" to your application.
+ 7. To receive push notifications in your application, you will need to add a custom `Service` to your application that extends the `GcmService` provided in the SDK.
 The intent that GCM sends is passed to your service's `onReceive` method.
     Here is a simple example:

         public class MyPushService extends GcmService {